We use some 'cookie' files to help make your use of this site faster and easier. Here's why we use them, and where you

 There is a list below of all the cookies used by MoneySavingExpert.
 In general, these fall into four areas.

 - Forums.
 These are all used to make the forum easier to use.
 For example, they keep you logged in, which you need to be to post messages.

 - Weekly email.
 To differentiate between those who get it and those that don't.

 - Tools.
 The free tools we build often use a cookie to make them easier to use.
 For example, the cookie may remember which questions you have answered in a quiz so that we can tell you your score.

 - User interactions.
 These help us see which articles, tools and deals are of most interest to you.
 Information is all collected anonymously - we don't know which people have done what.

-Any cookies which don't exist to make your experience of using the website better only provide us with statistics about the way users in general navigate the site.
+Any cookies which are not used to make your experience of using the website better only provide us with statistics about the way users in general navigate the site.
 We do not use any information derived from cookies to identify any individual users.

 We use this to understand how the site is being used in order to improve the user experience.
 User data is all anonymous.